 Finding the initial data to use can be tricky.
 I found many options under DIN\LOC\ROOT = /glade/p/cesmdata/cseg/inputdata/cesm2\init and chose one of the latest B1850 pre-industrial control run.
-I chose one at random but I would never use it for science without advice from the developers and/or examining the climate.
+I chose one at random but I would never use it for science without advice/checking climate xmlchange RUN\REFCASE=b.e20.B1850.f09\g17.pi\control.all.299,RUN\REFDATE=0134-01-01 xmlquery --partial DATE returns all available variables whose names contain "DATE" xmlchange RUN STARTDATE=1850-01-01 if you forgot this (like I did the first time through) and the model ran with the default 1979, you have to remove rpointer.\ from the RUNDIR and copy them again from the REFCASE directory in the next step

-• Tell model the reference case and reference date to use.
+Tell model the reference case and reference date to use.